Sustainable Finance Disclosure Regulation

 Active Ownership

 In addition to being an active investor, CARN is a responsible and active owner.
-As such, we aim to vote at all shareholders meetings at companies in which we are, via our funds Latitude and Longitude, a shareholder at the time of said meeting.
+As such, we aim to follow closely to companies in which we are, via our fund Latitude, a shareholder.
 We also engage in dialogue with the management of portfolio companies to better understand their strategies, risk management and growth prospects and to bring up issues related to capital structure and strategy, accounting practices, sustainability topics and corporate governance.

 Use of index

-As an active investor with an absolute return mandate, CARN does not use an index to determine our financial or ESG performance of either of our funds.
+As an active investor with an absolute return mandate, CARN does not use an index to determine our financial or ESG performance of either of our fund.

 Fund-specific Sustainability Risks

-Assets held by CARN’s funds Latitude and Longitude may be subject to partial or total loss of value because of the occurrence of a Sustainability Risk (as described in the General Risks section above) due to fines, reduction of demand in the asset’s products or services, physical damage to the asset or its capital, supply chain disruption, increased operating costs, inability to obtain additional capital, or reputational damage.
+Assets held by CARN Latitude may be subject to partial or total loss of value because of the occurrence of a Sustainability Risk (as described in the General Risks section above) due to fines, reduction of demand in the asset’s products or services, physical damage to the asset or its capital, supply chain disruption, increased operating costs, inability to obtain additional capital, or reputational damage.

 A Sustainability Risk event may arise and impact a specific investment or may have a broader impact on an economic sector, geographical or political region or country which may impact the portfolio of the fund(s) in its entirety.